Massachusetts has ended State COVID-19 related restrictions.

 Which towns allow alcohol to be served?

 The only “dry” town left on Martha’s Vineyard is Chilmark.
 You can, however, take your own drinks into the restaurants there and they will serve them for you for a corkage fee.
-Both Edgartown and Oak Bluffs are “wet” with alcohol available in restaurants, bars and there are liquor stores.
-Vineyard Haven is “wetish” with all alcohol (spirits, wine and beer) served in restaurants.
-There are no liquor stores in Vineyard Haven.
+Edgartown, Vineyard Haven and Oak Bluffs are “wet” with all alcohol (spirits, wine and beer) available in restaurants, bars.
 West Tisbury and Aquinnah are “damp”.
 In these towns only beer and wine can be purchased when ordering food at any of the cafes and restaurants.

 Where can I buy alcohol?